mattermost/docs/source/about/cloud-subscriptions.rst

 Mattermost Cloud subscriptions start with a 14-day trial.
 When you're near the end of your trial, a banner will notify you to upgrade to a subscription plan.

-1. Select **Subscribe now** from the banner
+1. Select **Subscribe now** from the banner.
-2. Provide your credit card details
+2. Provide your credit card details.
-3. Provide your billing address
+3. Provide your billing address.
-4. (Optional) Select a subscription plan
+4. (Optional) Select a subscription plan.
-5. Select **Subscribe**
+5. Select **Subscribe**.

 Your credit card will be verified and you'll be charged at the end of the billing period.
 If you'd prefer an annual Cloud subscription, please contact our Sales team for a quote.